Jeremy Jeffress: Milwaukee Brewers (third stint)

 On July 31, 2017, the Rangers traded Jeffress to the Milwaukee Brewers in exchange for Tayler Scott.
 He made 22 appearances following the trade posting a 4–0 record with a 3.65 ERA in 24.2 innings.

 In 2018, Jeffress returned to his former setup man role, with Corey Knebel following him.
 Jeffress had a 0.99 ERA in 45.1 innings in the first half of the season, with fellow bullpen arm Josh Hader posting a 1.55 ERA in 46.1 innings, creating a dominant bullpen for the contending Brewers.
 On July 12, 2018, Jeffress was named to his first All-Star team as a replacement for Sean Doolittle.
 On the season, Jeffress appeared in 73 games, posting an 8–1 record with 1.29 ERA in 76.2 innings, as well as 15 saves.
 However, he struggled in the postseason, allowing 16 hits and six earned runs in eight innings of work for a 6.75 ERA.
-In the NLCS against the Los Angeles Dodgers, Jeffress made five appearances; he picked up two holds and closed out another win, but gave up key home runs Game 2 and Game 7, each of which the Brewers lost as the Dodgers advanced to the World Series.
+In the NLCS against the Los Angeles Dodgers, Jeffress made five appearances; he picked up two holds and closed out another win, but gave up key home runs in Game 2 and Game 7, each of which the Brewers lost as the Dodgers advanced to the World Series.

 Jeffress began the 2019 season with the Brewers Triple-A affiliate, the San Antonio Missions, after suffering a shoulder injury in spring training.
 He made his season debut on April 17, pitching for 2/3 of an inning, striking out one batter.
 On August 25, Jeffress was placed on the 10-day injured list after suffering a hip injury, and was later released by the Brewers on September 1.